Thinkmill/keystatic/.changeset/thick-moles-cry.md

 '@keystatic/core': patch
 ---

-Enable React Compiler again with fix in dialog implementation that caused dialogs to not show with the React Compiler enable
+Enable React Compiler again with fix in dialog implementation that caused dialogs to not show with the React Compiler enabled